 In the latter half of the basic training, you should gradually accustom the body to the more intensive training that characterizes the training against a shape peak.
 The basic training period, therefore also contains some long 1500 meter – 2000 meter intervals with intensity around the LT- threshold.

-Basic training takes place at all levels, and is just as important for the experienced runner, who will provide a good basis for his marathon training as for the beginner, which starts up with jogging just a few minutes.
+Basic training takes place at all levels, and is just as important for the experienced runner, who will provide a good basis for his marathon training as for the beginner, who starts up with jogging just a few minutes.
 We all have to practice the fundamentals.

 How the content in your marathon-training program composes, depends on your current running experience but remember this: